gabbuman/hha_prj/readme.md

 - deploy the lateest image by running 'sudo docker-compose up --detach' (you may have to kill other containers using the port)
 - to kill containers using the port, run 'sudo docker ps' to see the id, and 'kill [docker container id]' to stop it
 - if docker image is failing to build because there is not enough space run 'sudo docker system prune' to clear docker caches

+# Instructions for Switching Between VM IP Endpoints and Local IP Endpoints for the Client
+The deployed application uses "http://142.58.2.141:8000/api/token/obtain" this endpoint on the client side to talk to the database.
+If trying to test login locally, please change this line in the Login.tsx file to "http://127.0.0.1:8000/api/token/obtain" to enable it.

+To create a locally user, got to "http://127.0.0.1:8000/api/user/" and enter a 'username' and a 'password.'
+It will send you the username back a response if successful.
+From there you can test login on the login page at "http://127.0.0.1:8000/login."

+Replace "127.0.0.1" with "142.58.2.141" if trying to interact with the virtual machine's exposed endport and vice versa if running the local version.

 # Instructions for setting up the environment and running the server
 1. Clone the project do your machine